grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/feature-toggles.md

   - plugin
   - testing
   - e2e
+  - end-to-end
   - feature toggles
 sidebar_position: 50
 ---

 ## Introduction

 Grafana uses a mechanism known as [feature toggles](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/feature-toggles/) to enable code to be turned "on" or "off" at runtime.
-Plugins can optionally react to the state of a feature toggle to change their behaviour as appropriate, if they do, it can be beneficial to cover this within your end-to-end (E2E) tests.
+Plugins can optionally react to the state of a feature toggle to change their behaviour as appropriate, if they do, it can be beneficial to cover this within your end-to-end tests.
 This guide describes the features of `@grafana/plugin-e2e` that make it easier to work with feature toggles.

 ### Passing feature toggle configuration to Grafana

 The easisest way to configure feature toggles that are available across the entire Grafana stack is to specify the [environment variables](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/#override-configuration-with-environment-variables) operational when starting your Grafana instance.

-### Override frontend feature toggles in E2E tests
+### Override frontend feature toggles in end-to-end tests

 `@grafana/plugin-e2e` allows you to override the frontend feature toggles that Grafana is configured to use.
 You can do that by specifying the custom option `featureToggles` in the Playwright config file.